January 10th, 2026 Guest Posts

-We have been publishing these New Year’s rituals, written by @suek, at Living Sober for quite a few years.
-They’re a lovely way to formally say goodbye to the year we’ve just had, and warmly welcome in the new one – with a gentle, optimistic outlook.
-I highly recommend you give them a go!
-(Scroll down for ‘Saying hello to 2024’).
+This post by @suek has been published a number of times over the years.
+It's a lovely way to formally say goodbye to the year we’ve just had, and warmly welcome in the new one – with a gentle, optimistic outlook.
+I recommend doing the goodbye ritual first, then the hello one a short time later.
 If you have trouble finding the time and space to do all of her suggestions, just adjust it to suit.
 No pressure – just do what you can.

 Find a special space that feels comfortable and make it cosy.
 Get ready with a nice cup of tea or a cool drink.